-Aging of the exploratory wells that have been capitalized for more than one year since completion of drilling as of December 31, 2011:
+Aging of the exploratory wells that have been capitalized for more than one year since completion of drilling as of December 31, 2012:

 As of December

-Project name (field name) Location 31, 2011 Years wells drilled
+Project name (field name) Location 31, 2012 Years wells drilled

 Block A Saudi Arabia 255 2007-2010

 Cape Three Points Deep Water Ghana 92 2010

+Centralno-Astrakhanskoe European Russia 80 2007-2009

+Independence Cote d'Ivoire 66 2011

 Aral Uzbekistan 5 2010

-Vinnikovskoe European Russia 7 2008-2010

-Centralno-Astrakhanskoe European Russia 6 2008-2009

-Gabishevskoe European Russia 5 2008-2009

-8 projects of less than \$4 million each European Russia 21 2004-2010
+3 projects of less than \$4 million each European Russia 5 2002-2009

-Total of 14 projects 391
+Total of 8 projects 503

-Capitalized exploratory well costs of \$255 million are related to two fields in the Block A area in Saudi Arabia, represented by four wells drilled in 2007-2010.
+Capitalized exploratory well costs of \$255 million that are related to two fields in the "Block A" area in Saudi Arabia are represented by four wells drilled in 2007-2010.
 The wells were suspended pending final assessment of the operational and economic viability of the project.
 During 2011, to assess the required technology for the development and extraction of the tight gas reservoirs, the Group engaged an international engineering survey company to evaluate recompletion options for the wells, to prove the commercialization potential of the appraisal area and to optimize the stimulation technology for its development.
 These evaluations were completed in December 2011.
-As a result of these evaluations, the Group will submit an implementation plan for consideration and approval by the Saudi Arabian Government.
-A decision is expected during 2012.
+During 2012, the Group held several meetings with the project partner, Saudi Arabian Oil Company, to confirm a common position for negotiations of amendments to the current Upstream Agreement with the government of Saudi Arabia.
+As a result of these meetings, the partners agreed the approach to reserves estimation, products yield as well as pricing and marketing matters and possible ways of project cost efficiency improvement.
+During 2013, the partners will submit the proposals on field evaluation and project implementation measures for consideration and approval by the Saudi Arabian Government with the view of taking a decision on further project development.

-Capitalized exploratory well costs of \$92 million related to block "Cape Three Points Deep Water" in Ghana are represented by one exploratory well.
-During 2011, an appraisal well was drilled, but it was found unsuccessful and was written off.
-Currently the Group plans to continue evaluating the development plan for this project and the second appraisal well will be drilled in 2012.
+Capitalized exploratory well costs of \$92 million that are related to block "Cape Three Points Deep Water" in Ghana are represented by one exploratory well which discovered an oil and gas condensate field and confirmed the presence of reserves within the block.
+One appraisal well was drilled in 2011, which was unsuccessful and written off.
+The Group extended the exploratory period until 2013.
+Additionally, according to signed contract for rig rental one exploratory well will be drilled during 2013.